-Airwars maintains an extensive database of all known allegations in which civilians and friendly forces have been reported killed by the Coalition or Russia in Iraq and Syria.
-Our individual case studies include photographs, videos, available biographies of the dead, and links to all known sources.
+Airwars maintains an extensive all-source database of known allegations in which civilians and friendly forces have been reported killed by the Coalition, Turkey or Russia in Iraq and Syria.
+Our individual case studies include photographs, videos, names of the dead, and links to all known sources.
 These reports represent our best current understanding of events and are updated as new information becomes available.

 Estimated minimum civilian deaths from Coalition airstrikes from August 2014

 Updated hourly.
 The map plots all Confirmed and Fair minimum civilian fatality events from Coalition airstrikes in both Iraq and Syria, aggregated by unique location.

 Graphics by Airwars – Basile Simon.
 Geolocation by Christiaan Triebert.